webpack/webpack-cli/README.md

 ## Packages

 We organize webpack CLI as a multi-package repository using [lerna](https://github.com/lerna/lerna).
-The main CLI logic resides in `packages/webpack-cli`, while commands supported by the CLI, has dedicated subfolders in the folder `packages`.
+The main CLI logic using options, resides in [`packages/webpack-cli`](https://github.com/webpack/webpack-cli/tree/master/packages/webpack-cli), while commands supported by the CLI, has dedicated subfolders in the folder [`packages`](https://github.com/webpack/webpack-cli/tree/master/packages).

 A summary of supported commands is described below.

 ### Commands